 Pedro Freyre is the chair of Akerman's International Practice, a full-service team advising multinational and global corporations on a wide range of cross-border M&A, joint ventures, capital markets transactions, syndicated and secured lending, project finance, debt restructuring, trade, compliance, as well as complex construction and other international disputes.
-Pedro is an internationally recognized authority on the U.S. Embargo on Cuba, and the evolving regulations enacted since the restoration of diplomatic relations between the United States and Cuba.
+Pedro is an internationally recognized authority on the U.S. Embargo on Cuba and the evolving regulations enacted since the restoration of diplomatic relations between the United States and Cuba.
 With his years of dedication to developing a Cuba-related practice at the firm, sources confirm that "[Pedro] is very knowledgeable of OFAC regulations and the Helms Burton Act."

 Pedro advises U.S.-based companies on the types of business transactions that are legal in Cuba under the U.S. embargo, helps U.S. entities that are engaged in authorized activities in connection with entering the Cuban market, and advises foreign entities that are involved in Cuba business on implications with U.S. law.
 He regularly travels to Cuba with senior executives of companies seeking to enter the Cuban market for facilitated meetings with government officials.
 Pedro is a Lecturer of Law at Columbia University School of Law, where he teaches a seminar on Cuba.
 He is a regular guest on CNN en Español, "Fuentes Confiables."